Bennett-Heung/Salary-Prediction/README.md

 | upper_outliers      |          36       |              150      | 220.5    |

 While no missing data, duplicates or invalid data were found, suspected outliers in terms of salary were found and explored further:
-- 5 observations had salaries of zero.
+- 5 observations had salaries of zero (below).
 These are potentially missing salary inputs and were dropped given that we are predicting salaries.

 |        | jobId            | companyId   | jobType        | degree      | major       | industry   |   yearsExperience |   milesFromMetropolis |   salary |
 |-------:|:-----------------|:------------|:---------------|:------------|:------------|:-----------|------------------:|----------------------:|---------:|